 Videos and recordings are a great way to demonstrate concepts and help reinforce learning.
 However, students who are deaf cannot hear the information being communicated and students who are blind cannot see the actions shown.
 Captions can also greatly enhance the learning experience for many students.
 Studies have shown that using captions can help students to better understand and retain information.
 They can also be invaluable for ESOL students and those working in environments where sound cannot be used (noisy environments or where quiet is needed – e.g. a library or studying with sleeping children).

 - Professional Captions must be provided if you have a student in your course with an accomodation – auto-captions do not qualify as compliant.

 - At minimum, transcripts of videos and recordings should be provided.
 However, trying to follow a transcript while watching a video is difficult and does not provide an equitable student experience.

-- Captioning videos is by far the best option for supporting students who are deaf or hard of hearing.
+- Captioning videos is by far the best option for supporting students who are deaf or hard of hearing (and many others).